-When someone rushes at you in a fight, they are on level ten (just like that cat), you, will likely be on level four at best, so be prepared.
+When someone rushes at you in a fight, they are on level ten (just like that feral cat), you, may quite possibly be on level four at best, so be prepared.

 It is only when we compare such craziness of the street attacker to that of the tame singular defensive move of the schoolroom that we begin to realise where dangers may lurk.

 This blog is in no way designed to scaremonger,